maherramadan78/Myportfolio/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-creat a repositori in git hub , clone it on the v code and create branche and switch from the master to the new mobile menu branch add index.html. add styles.css. add javascript file main.js
+creat a repositori in git hub , clone it on the v code and create branche and switch from the master to the validate contact form branch add index.html. add styles.css. add javascript file main.js